GuiMarion/Exercises-PureData/README.md

 ### Dependencies

-We splitted the exercices in two parts : Tools and Instrument, each corresponding folder has a proper Makefile.
+We splitted the exercices in two parts : Tools and Instruments, each corresponding folder has a proper Makefile.

 Some mandatory files are in other gits (puredata and pd-lib-builder) so if you want to use our Makefile, please git clone the corresponding gits.
 So to get started, go to a directory you want to have our projet into and do the following :